 I initially bought the culinary grade because I just wanted to dip my toe into the world of matcha-making.
-But after trying others from brands like Rishi, DŌ Matcha, and at a very cool tea bar in Vancouver, I realized that I feel okay about the lower grade because it’s a flavor that I prefer.
+But after trying others from brands like Rishi, DŌ Matcha, and at a very cool tea bar in Vancouver, I realized that I feel okay about the lower grade because this is the flavor that I prefer.
 The light green color is really pretty, the texture is creamy and smooth, and the flavor is just barely sweet yet earthy.
 I think it’s just wonderfully delicious and satisfying.
-To learn more about the differences in grades of matcha, click here to read about the history of matcha.
+Traditional matcha is much more savory, very bright green, and also lovely in a different way.

 The other thing that I just love about matcha is the sustained, mellow buzz it offers the body.
 While matcha does have caffeine, the body processes it differently and it’s a slower burn.
 I find that it keeps me energized throughout the morning or afternoon without the crash that knocks me out with coffee.
 I feel really alive, focused, and happy after a cup of matcha – a good way to feel always but especially when working through a busy day.